rajbos/rajbos.github.io/_posts/2021-05-28-Solidify-show-Using-GitHub-Actions-Securely.md

 ![Image of myoctocat.com](/images/20210528/20210528_MyOctocat.png)

-The session has been recorded and you can re-watch it on [YouTube](https://www.youtube.com/watch?v=C58DSezZFR8).
+The session has been recorded and you can re-watch it on [YouTube](https://www.youtube.com/watch?v=C58DSezZFR8) or here:

+<iframe width="900" height="508" src="https://www.youtube.com/embed/C58DSezZFR8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Slide deck
 I you want to look up some things from the slides or visit one of the many links in there, you can look at the slide deck here: